Ajay Kumar Poddar

 Ajay Kumar Poddar is an Indian politician from Bharatiya Janata Party.
 In May 2021, he was elected as a member of the West Bengal Legislative Assembly from Kulti (constituency).
 He defeated Ujjal Chatterjee of All India Trinamool Congress by 679 votes in 2021 West Bengal Assembly election.

+Political career

+On 1 June 2026, he was sworn in as a Cabinet Minister of West Bengal, along with twelve other members.